-This vegan cranberry sauce is sweetened with orange juice and maple syrup, with a touch of cinnamon.
+This homemade vegan cranberry sauce recipe is sweetened with orange juice and maple syrup, with a touch of cinnamon.
 It’s a must at your holiday table and way better than the canned stuff.
-It’s sweet, tart, and the orange juice complements cranberries nicely.
+It’s sweet, tart, and the orange juice complements the cranberries nicely.

-Cranberries - For this homemade vegan cranberry sauce, fresh or frozen cranberries can be used (no need to thaw).
+Fresh cranberries - For this recipe, fresh or frozen cranberries can be used (no need to thaw).

-Orange Juice - Fresh oranges can be substituted with store-bought orange juice.
-If you buy it and it has a sweetener, you might want to reduce the maple syrup.
+Orange Juice - Fresh orange juice adds a bright citrus flavor and natural sweetness.
+It can be substituted with store-bought orange juice.
+If what you buy is made with a sweetener, you might want to reduce the maple syrup.

 - Discard any bruised or squishy cranberries.

 - A Microplane works well for zesting citrus.

 - Zest the orange before juicing it and don’t zest the bitter white pith under the orange layer of the peel.

 - Frozen cranberries can be used instead of fresh ones.